bomonike/bomonike.github.io/ai-glossary.md

 *	CUDA	=	Compute Unified Device Architecture (parallel computing platform & API developed by NVIDIA)

 * Deep learning | A type of machine learning focused on training computers to perform tasks through learning from data.
 It uses artificial neural networks.
+* Distillation | The technique of a student app scraping knowledge from a teacher LLM by asking millions of questions (what <a target="_blank" href="https://www.youtube.com/watch?v=TciLnWFM-bY">Deek Seek did to OpenAI's LLM</a>)

 * Falcon | A large language model developed by the Technology Institute of Innovation (TII).
 Its variant, falcon-7b-instruct, is a 7-billion-parameter model based on the decoder-only model.
 * Foundation models | AI models with broad capabilities that can be adapted to create more specialized models or tools for specific use cases.